damienomurchu/notes-and-cheats/DO180-notes.md

 - Development and sysadmin teams must work together to identify and mitigate problems with respect to S2I image creation process.
 - Troubleshoot containers by using the oc port-forward command to debug applications as a last resource.
 - OpenShift events provide low-level information about a container and its interactions.
 They can be used as a last resource to identify communication problems.

+# Chapter 9 Lab

+# Chapter 9 - Course Recap

+- Chapter 1, Getting Started with Container Technology Describe how software can run in containers orchestrated by Red Hat OpenShift Container Platform.
+  - Describe the architecture of Linux containers.
+  - Describe how containers are implemented using Docker.
+  - Describe the architecture of a Kubernetes cluster running on the Red Hat OpenShift Container Platform.
+- Chapter 2, Creating Containerized Services
+Provision a server using container technology.
+  - Describe three container development environment scenarios and build one using OpenShift.
+  - Create a database server from a container image stored on Docker Hub.
+- Chapter 3, Managing Containers
+Manipulate pre-built container images to create and manage containerized services.
+  - Manage the life cycle of a container from creation to deletion.
+  - Save application data across container restarts through the use of persistent storage.
+  - Describe how Docker provides network access to containers, and access a container through port forwarding.
+- Chapter 4, Managing Container Images
+Manage the life cycle of a container image from creation to deletion.
+  - Search for and pull images from remote registries.
+  - Export, import, and manage container images locally and in a registry.
+- Chapter 5, Creating Custom Container Images
+Design and code a Dockerfile to build a custom container image.
+  - Describe the approaches for creating custom container images.
+  - Create a container image using common Dockerfile commands.
+- Chapter 6, Deploying Containerized Applications on OpenShift Deploy single container applications on OpenShift Container Platform.
+  - Install the OpenShift CLI tool and execute basic commands.
+  - Create standard Kubernetes resources.
+  - Build an application using the Source-to-Image facility of OpenShift.
+  - Create a route to a service.
+  - Create an application using the OpenShift web console.
+- Chapter 7, Deploying Multi-Container Applications
+Deploy applications that are containerized using multiple container images.
+  - Describe the considerations for containerizing applications with multiple container images.
+  - Deploy a multi-container application with user-defined Docker network.
+  - Deploy a multi-container application on OpenShift using a template.
+- Chapter 8, Troubleshooting Containerized Applications
+Troubleshoot a containerized application deployed on OpenShift.
+  - Troubleshoot an application build and deployment on OpenShift.
+  - Implement techniques for troubleshooting and debugging containerized applications.

+# Chapter 9 General Hints
+These hints may save some time in completing the comprehensive review lab:
+- The docker command allows you to build, run, and manage container images.
+Docker command documentation can be found by issuing the command man docker.
+- The oc command allows you to create and manage OpenShift resources.
+OpenShift command-line documentation can be found by issuing either of the commands man oc or oc help.
+OpenShift commands that are particularly useful include:
+  - oc login -u
+Log in to OpenShift as the specified user.
+In this classroom, there are two user accounts defined: admin and developer.
+  - oc new-project
+Create a new project (namespace) to contain OpenShift resources.
+  - oc project
+Select the current project (namespace) to which all subsequent commands apply.
+  - oc create -f
+Create a resource from a file.
+  - oc process -f
+Convert a template into OpenShift resources that can be created with the oc create command.
+  - oc get
+Display the runtime status and attributes of OpenShift resources.
+  - oc describe
+Display detailed information about OpenShift resources.
+  - oc delete
+Delete OpenShift resources.
+The label option, -l label-value is helpful with this command to delete multiple resources simultaneously.
+  - Before mounting any volumes on the Docker and OpenShift host, make sure to apply the correct SELinux context to the directory.
+The correct context is svirt_sandbox_file_t.
+Also, make sure the ownership and permissions of the directory are set according to the USER directive in the Dockerfile that was used to build the container being deployed.
+Most of the time you will have to use the numeric UID and GID rather than the user and group names to adjust ownership and permissions of the volume directory.
+  - In this classroom, all RPM repositories are defined locally.
+You must configure the repository definitions in a custom container image (Dockerfile) before running yum commands.
+  - When executing commands in a Dockerfile, combine as many related commands as possible into one RUN directive.
+This reduces the number of UFS layers in the container image.
+  - A best practice for designing a Dockerfile includes the use of environment variables for specifying repeated constants throughout the file.